Azure-Samples/cognitive-services-speech-sdk/samples/batch/transcription-enabled-storage/Setup/guide.md

 Assume a scenario where we are trying to transcribe 1000 mp3 files of an average length of 10mins and size of 10MB.
 Each of them individually landing on the storage container over the course of a business day.

 Speech Transcription Costs are: 10k mins = $166.60

-Service Bus Costs are: 1k events landing in 'CreateTranscriptionQueue' and another 1k in 'FetchTranscriptionQueue' = $0.324/daily (standing charge) for up to 13m messages/month
+[Service Bus](https://azure.microsoft.com/en-us/services/service-bus) Costs are: 1k events landing in 'CreateTranscriptionQueue' and another 1k in 'FetchTranscriptionQueue' = $0.324/daily (standing charge) for up to 13m messages/month

-Storage Costs are: Write operations are $0.0175 (per 10,000), and Read operations $0.0014 (again per 10k read operations) = ($0.0175 + $0.0014)/10 (for 1000 files)
+[Storage] (https://azure.microsoft.com/en-gb/services/storage/) Costs are: Write operations are $0.0175 (per 10,000), and Read operations $0.0014 (again per 10k read operations) = ($0.0175 + $0.0014)/10 (for 1000 files)

-Azure Function Costs are: The first 400,000 GB/s of execution and 1,000,000 executions are free = $0.00 Key Vault Costs are: 0.03/10,000 transactions (For the above scenario 1 transations would be required per file) = $0.003
+[Azure Functions](https://azure.microsoft.com/en-us/services/functions/) Costs are: The first 400,000 GB/s of execution and 1,000,000 executions are free = $0.00

+[Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) Costs are: 0.03/10,000 transactions (For the above scenario 1 transations would be required per file) = $0.003

-Hopefully the above scneario gives you an idea of the costs distributions.
+We trust that the above scneario gives you an idea of the costs distributions.
 Of course will vary depending on scenario and usage pattern.

 Please use our [Azure Calculator](https://azure.microsoft.com/en-us/pricing/calculator/) to better understand pricing